Food Exeter is a multi-organisation, non-statutory partnership comprising a steering group and a wider network of

 Our current working groups are:

 Tackling food poverty in Exeter is one of Food Exeter’s strategic priorities.
-The Food Poverty Working Group has an important role to play because it is overseeing Exeter’s work as part of the national Food Power programme: tackling food poverty through people-powered change.
+The Fair Access to Food Working Group has an important role to play because it is overseeing Exeter’s work as part of the national Food Power programme: tackling food poverty through people-powered change.

 The Routes to Market Working Group is carrying out research and talking to stakeholders about ways in which more sustainable and locally produced food can be sold to more local people.
 This involves a range of issues, including talking to Exeter City Council about the need for a quality modern market space in the city centre, finding ways to make it easier for micro-businesses and start ups to sell their goods, the potential for making a business out of what is currently waste food, changing procurement contracts in large organisations, and ways to help local producers sell efficiently and directly to local people,